-I’m driving—I don’t trust that whack job behind the wheel—and Don Bigote is sitting in the passenger seat, the window rolled down, his mustache fluttering in the wind.
-Through the ventilators I can smell the burning chemical odor of the old truck’s worn-out transmission.
-Several cars have honked at us because of the trail of impenetrable black smoke we are leaving behind us.
+I’m driving—I don’t trust that whack job behind the wheel—and Don Bigote is sitting in the passenger seat, the window rolled down, his mustache flapping in the wind.
+Through the ventilators I can smell the burning chemical smell of the old truck’s worn-out breaks every time I step on the pedal.
+Several cars have honked at us because of the trail of black smoke we are leaving behind us.
 Well, they can go to hell.

 I’m feeling a little weird about the whole thing.
 Bigote is one strange dude, no joke, and I think his relationship with reality is worse than my relationship with my ex-girlfriend, Sharona, who once threw my phone in a public toilet.
 Is this really a good idea?
 What if he does something equally crazy as he did in Home Depot and gets us thrown into Spanish jail?
 Well, Spanish jail doesn’t sound so bad.
 I read online somewhere that they’re co-ed.

 “What?!
 Go to Europe with the Colonel?
 That’s totally insane!”